frjo/hugo-theme-zen/README.md

 Styles and scripts are processed with Hugo pipes that was added in Hugo 0.46.

 To customise a js or sass file, copy it to the root assets directory and edit it there.
-Make sure to maintain the directory structure inside the assets directory.
+Make sure to maintain the directory structure inside the assets/sass directory.

+The default styles in "_zen.scss" are boring but functional.
+You can easily overide them completely by placing an empty file named "_zen.scss" in root assets/sass directory.

 By default the sass files are built for production, compressed with fingerprint.
 By setting the Hugo enviroment variable to "dev" they will instead be nested with sourcemaps.